 To operate the raw water washdown, open the seacock in the aft bilge using the remote seacock arm labeled washdown.
 Depress the raw water switch on the helm switch panel.
-This system will now be pressurized at the washdown faucet outlet.
-This faucet may be used alone or with a hose.
+This system will now be pressurized at the washdown outlet.
+This outlet may be used alone or with a hose.
 A hose with a spray nozzle attached may be used intermittently without turning the switch off in the same fashion as a home yard hose with a nozzle.
 The raw water pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned off at the switch panel.
-The raw water pump is mounted to the transom in the aft starboard rigging area.
+The raw water pump is located in the aft starboard rigging compartment.